 You need a digital experience platform (DXP) that will support you in orchestrating a symphony of channel messages and preferences that layer along each touch point, delivering that ever-more-relevant yet seamless experience.

-With Kentico's website visitor tracking tools, you can collect data without being intrusive and breaking trust with your potential customers.
+With Xperience by Kentico's website visitor tracking tools, you can collect data without being intrusive and breaking trust with your potential customers.
 For example, you can segment the visitors on your website and then determine who the best sales leads are.

-8. Use Kentico to collect data effortlessly
+8. Use Xperience by Kentico to Collect Data Effortlessly

-- which landing pages they visit
+- Which landing pages they visit

-- how many pages they visit
+- How many pages they visit

-- which products they viewed while visiting your site
+- Which products they viewed while visiting your site

-- which forms they submitted (e.g. demo form, live chat)
+- Which forms they submitted (e.g. demo form, live chat)

-- which channels they came from
+- Which channels they came from

-- and many other visitor tracking data points to help your sales efforts
+- And many other visitor tracking data points to help your sales efforts

 If you're afraid of using website visitor tracking software or web analytics tools in general, Kentico is a great way to get started - as you have much to gain but nothing to lose.
-Your marketing campaigns will be more personalized and your customers will engage with you more willingly, making it easier for the sales team too.
+Your marketing campaigns will be more personalized, and your customers will engage with you more willingly, making it easier for the sales team too.

 If your brand can be personal, fun, helpful, convenient, generous, creative, social, trustworthy, and transparent, and you can underpin it all with the technology to match, you'll soon be on your way to building those impactful, meaningful, and nurturing customer relationships that last a lifetime, and customers are lining up to share data with.